Vidyapiratha/dealmgt/README.md

 HTTP APIs are optimized for performance.
 They offer faster and more efficient API execution than REST APIs in API Gateway, For a Deals Management Application, where responsiveness can enhance user experience, the low-latency nature of HTTP APIs is advantageous.

 HTTP APIs are generally more cost-effective than REST APIs.
 They come at a lower cost for API calls and data transfer, making them a budget-friendly option, especially for applications with high traffic.
-This cost efficiency does not come at the expense of scalability or reliability, making HTTP APIs a compelling option for a small scale project like this.
+This cost efficiency does not come at the expense of scalability or reliability, making HTTP APIs a compelling option for a small-scale project like this.